 - a.
 Expansion would not create severe access related or traffic circulation problems that cannot be mitigated; - b.
-The development would not result in a significant loss of amenity to local residents or other adjacent users; - c The development does not conflict with other policies or proposals within The Plan; and - d.
+The development would not result in a significant loss of amenity to local residents or other adjacent users; and - c.
 Safe Routes to Schools' schemes and similar initiatives are introduced wherever possible and appropriate utilising developer contributions where appropriate.